 The Sony A7iii is one of the best vlogging cameras on the market.

-It’s small, portable has great image quality, has a fully articulating touchscreen, and is very easy to use.
+It’s small, portable has excellent image quality, has a fully articulating touchscreen, and is very easy to use.

 But where most people miss out on its full potential is the lenses.

-After all, the whole idea of getting on camera with interchangeable lenses is if you have the ability to always use the right tool for the job.
+After all, the idea of getting on camera with interchangeable lenses is that you can always use the right tool for the job.

 So today, I’m going to tell you about my 5 best vlogging lenses for Sony A7iii.